flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Volume Button Preferences
 """""""""""""""""""""""""

-|ed| will allows you to use the device/phone's hardware ``Volume Up`` and ``Volume Down`` buttons to control speed.
+|ed| will allows you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed.
 The following preferences allow you change options relating to these.

 Speed button Change Amount (Volume)
 '''''''''''''''''''''''''''''''''''

-Use this preference to set amount, as a percentage (\%), of the throttle that the speed will change by (step) each time the device/phone's hardware ``Volume Up`` and ``Volume Down`` buttons are clicked.
+Use this preference to set amount, as a percentage (\%), of the throttle that the speed will change by (step) each time the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons are clicked.

 Only relevant is the `Disable Volume keys?`_ preference is DISABLED.